-(iii) She put a of salt in the plate of food (d) Fill in the blank space with the correct alternative from the choices given (i) The whole exercise had been completed.
-(S atisfactorily, frequently, busily) (ii (ii) Students have a habit of trying to suppress satirical when weak students are scolded for shoddy work.
-(Chuckle, chortle, snigger, guffaw) ii) The insurance company swore not to the accident victims for loss or change.
-(Compensate, insures, indemnity) (e) Complete the sentences below by inserting the correct word in the blank space (i) party comes to power at the electrons will face major economic problems. (ii) It is difficult to predict she will do next. (iii) Before the interview started, Gill felt confident getting the post.
+(c) Use the correct collective nouns in the following sentences (3mks) (i) The evening party was beautiful by the of colours (ii) The guest of honour was given a of flowers (iii) She put a of salt in the plate of food ( 1) (d) Fill in the blank space with the correct alternative from the choices given (i) The whole exercise had been completed.
+(Satisfactorily, frequently, busily) (ii) Students have a habit of trying to suppress satirical when weak students are scolded for shoddy work.
+(Chuckle, chortle, snigger, guffaw) (iii) The insurance company swore not to the accident victims for loss ' / or change.
+(Compensate, insures, indemnity) (e) Complete the sentences below by inserting the correct word in the blank space party comes to power at the electrons will face major economic

+(iii) Before the interview started, Gill felt confident \\\\\ getting the post.

-COMPREHENSION, LITERARY APPRECIATION AND GRAMMAR
+COMPREHENSION, LITERARY APPRECIATION AND GRAMMAR MODEL PAPER 6